learn-co-students/dc-web-062518/54-advanced-redux/README.md

 - What's the flow at this point?
 - Order of tasks as a developer
+  - Build vertically!
+  - One user story at a time
 - How do we think in redux?

 - where should ids get created? (in the action or in the reducer (or neither?))
   - action > reducer